How to Apply

 Eligibility and Requirements

-- The one year program is open to any Vanderbilt University senior who will graduate by May 2013.
-December 2012 graduates are eligible to apply.
+- The one-year program is open to any Vanderbilt University senior who will graduate by May 2021.
+December 2020 graduates are eligible to apply.

 - Each applicant must submit a completed application (see below for Application Procedures).
-Completed applications must be received in the Office of the Dean of Students, 310 Sarratt Student Center, by 5:00 PM, Monday, January 14, 2013.
-No applications will be accepted after that deadline.
+Completed applications must be submitted on InfoReady by 5:00 pm on January 29th, 2021.
+No applications will be accepted after the deadline.

 - A completed Application Form.

-- A resume, which includes extra-curricular activities, honors, and work experience.
-You may include information on pertinent activities prior to your enrollment at Vanderbilt, but you should concentrate on the activities of your college years.
+- A resume (not to exceed two pages in length) which includes extra-curricular activities, honors, and work experience.
+You may include information on pertinent activities prior to your enrollment at Vanderbilt, but you must concentrate on the activities of your college years.

-- A plan of study/travel/work including a title for your proposal.
-This statement should be approximately 1,000 words in length.
-You should indicate your proposed international project, with particular emphasis on how the year abroad will enhance your understanding of the chosen subject in a global context.
-Keep in mind that the fellowship seeks to promote reflection on community engagement, leadership development, and a global orientation, not pursuit of a graduate or professional degree or a specific career.
+- A proposed plan of study/travel/work including a title.
+This statement must be no more than two single-spaced pages in 11 pt font.
+You must outline your proposed international project, demonstrating how the year abroad will enhance your understanding of the chosen subject in a global context.
+Keep in mind that the Keegan Fellowship seeks to promote reflection on community engagement, leadership development, and a global orientation and is not intended to fund pursuit of a graduate or professional degree or career-focused activities.

 - Two letters of recommendation.
 One must come from a Vanderbilt faculty member who agrees to advise your proposed project throughout your tenure abroad.
 The other must come from an individual equipped to discuss your contributions to extra-curricular activity (campus and/or community service).